tokio-rs/website/content/docs/going-deeper/streaming.md

 weight = 103
 +++

-All of the previous guides used protocols that had fully buffered requests and responses.
-In other words, the entire request and response data had to be buffered before parsing the value, in turn, forcing the application to wait for all the data to be received before it can start processing the request.
+All of the previous guides used protocols that where requests and responses were comprised by a single message frame.
+In other words, the entire request and response data had to be buffered before parsing the value, in turn forcing the application to wait for all the data to be received before starting to processing the request.

-Sometimes, it is desired to begin processing the request before all data has been received.
+Sometimes it is possible to begin processing the request before all data has been received.
 For example, in HTTP, the application can start processing a request once the head is received but before the body has been received.
 The body of an HTTP request may be large, so it is useful for the application to be